UPPAbaby Minu V3

 But several top travel strollers can be paired with an infant car seat, which not only makes the stroller newborn-safe but reduces the amount of gear you'll need to carry.
 The Doona simplifies things even further—it's a car seat with retractable wheels that convert it into stroller mode.

-A few travel strollers, like the Joolz Aer and UPPAbaby Minu, also offer a bassinet attachment that allows your baby to lie flat in a more comfortable and ergonomic position.
+The Joolz Aer+ offers a bassinet attachment that allows your baby to lie flat in a more comfortable and ergonomic position.
 The Babyzen YOYO2 offers two bassinet choices: the newborn pack, consisting of soft fabrics that fold with the stroller, and the bassinet, which has a hard bottom that allows for indoor use.

 The best travel strollers for newborns include: